Coordinating users of shared facilities via data-driven predictive assistants and game theory

-To prepare the algorithm part of the paper, let us introduce a \emph{dynamic/repeated} extension of the general setting (Section \ref{sec:scope}).
-Since we will use this repeated version also in the \nonagg later on, here we introduce it in its general form, not restricting to the \aggr.
+a \textbf{\emph{point prediction version}} of the probabilistic \textbf{\emph{prediction accuracy}} loss $\lpred_{\pi}$. \footnote{The reason why we take this definition of $\lpoint_{\pi}$ instead of, say, some form of ``$\E( ( A^{t} - Y^{t} )^2 | \Acov )$'', is because the (distribution of) $Y$ depends on $A$.
+And it may happen that the latter quantity, which is some form of ``variance'' that depends on the distribution of $Y$, is lower for a non-fixed point $A$ than for a fixed point $A$, which would hurt the relation to equilibrium selection.
+A similar reason underlies our definition of $\lpred_\pi$.} This justifies for the assistant to provide \emph{point forecasts} under the above assumptions.
+Second, this justifies a (locally) linear model for $Y$ in $(\expe, x)$ and noise.
+Note that Theorem \ref{thm:ex} restricted to this simple linear case is immediate based on the intuitive fact that a generic linear function has a fixed point.

+\sectionc{Setting for algorithm part -- control dynamics} To prepare the algorithm part of the paper, let us extend the general one-stage setting (Setting \ref{set:gen}) and the assistant-based one-stage system (Definition \ref{def:m}) to a \sdefi{general dynamic setting} and an \sdefi{assistant-based dynamic system} $\mr$, respectively, in the following ``natural'' way.
+This directly implies also dynamic extensions of small-scale and large-scale setting (Settings \ref{set:nonagg} and \ref{set:agg}) and the corresponding assistant-based systems (we do not introduce explicit symbols for them though).

-\paragraph{Repeated assistant-based system:} We define a \defi{model $\mr$ for the assistant-based dynamical system} as follows: It consists of $\N$ copies of the one-stage assistant-based system $M$ (Section \ref{sec:model})\maybe{(over an implicit unified measurable space .....)} which we call \defi{repetitions} or \defi{stages}.
-We denote variables, say $A$ or $\lpred$, in the $t$-th repetition by $A^t$ and $\lpredt$, $t \in \N$, respectively.
-Furthermore, $\mr$ contains the following equations that replace/extend the ones of repetition $t$:
+The dynamic extensions consists of $\N$ copies of the one-stage versions, called \emph{stages/repetitions}.
+We denote variables, say $A$, in the $t$-th repetition by $A^t$, $t \in \N$.
+Furthermore, the dynamic extensions contains the following equations that replace/extend the ones of repetition $t$ -- think of it as a form of feedback control model, a partially observable Markov decision process (POMDP) \citep{sutton1998reinforcement} (from the perspective of the assistant):

-with $E^t$ an independent stochastic error term and both functions are assumed to be measurable.
-The gray, dashed arrows of Figure \ref{fig:dag} indicates the dynamic extension.
-Regarding the assistant's objectives, let $\lpredt, \lpointt, t \in \N$ be defined similarly as $\lpred, \lpoint$, but additionally conditioning on past $W, A, Y$ besides the current $W$.
-Remember: \emph{stage $t$} must not be confused with time slot $k$ \emph{within} one stage.
+with $E^t$ independent stochastic error terms, (measurable) function $\bar{X}$, and (measurable) \defi{dynamic assistant policy $\pi$}.\footnote{$A^{0:t-1}$ means $A^0, \ldots, A^{t-1}$; similarly for other variables.} The gray, dashed arrows of Figure \ref{fig:dag} indicates this dynamic extension.
+Regarding the assistant's objectives, let $\lpredt, \lpointt$ be defined similarly as $\lpred, \lpoint$, but additionally conditioning on the observed past: